mariuskimmina/Blog/content/blog/2022-06-05-Automated_Certificate_Management_in_CoreDNS.md

 * Setup CoreDNS as the authoritative DNS server for that domain
 * Port 53 - While CoreDNS may serve DNS over TLS on any port, during startup the plugin will use port 53 to solve the ACME Challenge

-To learn more about how to setup an authoritative DNS server click here(TODO: find a good link).\
+To learn more about how to setup an authoritative DNS server, take a look at my other article about [adventours in selfhosting autoritative DNS servers].
 Also, if you need a general refresher on how DNS works, take a look at [this comic][comic]